danchoi/soywiki/README.markdown

 ## Search

 * `:SWSearch` [term]
-* `:SWNamespacedSearch` [term]
+* `:SWNamespaceSearch` [term]

-These commands search your SoyWiki wiki.
+These commands search your SoyWiki wiki. `:SWNamespaceSearch` confines your search to the current namespace.

 Vim will load any matches in the quickfix list window.
 If there are matches, you can use `:cn` and `:cp` to go from match to match, `:cl` to list the matches, and `:cc [item number]` to see a particular match ln the list.
 See `:help quickfix` to see the list of matches. for more QuickFix commands.

 Examples:

     :SWSearch Gnu
-    :SWNamespacedSearch Gnu
+    :SWNamespaceSearch Gnu

 You can use `:SWS` as a shortcut for `:SWSearch`.
-You can also tab-complete `:SWNS` to `:SWSNamespacedSearch`.
+You can also tab-complete `:SWNS` to `:SWSNamespaceSearch`.

 Searches are case-insensitve.